pat-coady/rnn/index.md

 # Objectives

 1. Design and train a RNN language model
-2. Compare quality of RNN vs. [Continuous Bag-of-Words (CBOW)](https://arxiv.org/pdf/1301.3781.pdf) word vectors
+2. Compare quality of RNN vs. [Skip-Gram](https://arxiv.org/pdf/1310.4546.pdf) word vectors
 3. Learn TensorBoard

 I described the importance of Word Vectors and Unsupervised Learning in my [Word2Vec with TensorFlow Project](https://pat-coady.github.io/word2vec/), so I won't repeat that here.

+Also, technically I'm not comparing against a true Skip-Gram model.
+The model used here predicts a target word (i.e. center word) based on its context words (i.e. surrounding words).
+A Skip-Gram model does the reverse: predicting the context words based on the center word.

 # Architecture